 Professional development is centered on school focus areas, which are selected based on state and district student achievement data and observational data.
-Professional development topics are chosen to support first best instruction and the needs of our student population.
-Topics include instruction of culture and climate, Best first Instruction, CA ELA standards, CA math standards, close reading strategies, writing, AVID, technology, and small group instruction (Universal Access and Targeted Intervention).
+Professional development topics are determined to support first best instruction and the needs of our students.
+Topics include culture and climate, best first Instruction, essential standards in ELA, Math, and ELD, close reading strategies, writing, AVID, technology, and small group instruction (Universal Access and Targeted Intervention).
 The District Office Staff Development Center also offers training for teachers.
-Teachers and support staff have attended trainings for Multi Tiered Systems of Support (MTSS), and on Professional Learning Communities / Culture and Climate through Solution Tree.
-Teachers are offered extended professional development to better utilize our tier two programs, Lexia for ELA and Dreambox for math.
+Teachers and support staff have attended trainings for Multi-Tiered Systems of Support (MTSS), and on Professional Learning Communities / Culture and Climate through Solution Tree.

 School staff meets for professional development on weekly-modified school days, which allows for one hour of staff training and planning time to review student progress and plan instruction.
 Additional professional development is achieved through after school workshops, conference release time and individual mentoring.
 Teachers in need of additional support meet on a regular basis with the Academic Coach or administrators.
-All teaching staff is provided with the opportunity for collaboration and lesson planning time related to California Standards and our district's Units of Study.
-During this time, they are under the quidance of our Academic Coach and site administrators.
+All teaching staff is provided with the opportunity for collaboration and lesson planning time related to California Standards and grade level essential standards.
+During this time, they are under the quidance of our Academic Coach and/or site administrators.